ToshifumiJitto/MNIST/README.md

 # MNIST
-This is a test repositry
+This is a test repositry.
+This repositry may be deleted soon.